The Fury's, 1961, LtoR: Joe Parsons, Danny Callantine,

 The Moonlight Gardens nightclub, on Hollander Street, was their main gig, although they played at many other clubs in central Ohio.
 This included the Windsor Steak House on Rt.
 22 in Zanesville and the Hide-A-Way Bar at Buckeye Lake.

 The original Moonlight Gardens building shown in 2000.
 It is now the Heath Eagles Lodge.

 My brother made the mistake of leaving the keys in the ignition.
 This was our break-out from Newark and away we went.
 We got as far as New Concord, Ohio, on old Rt 40, before we ran out of gas.
 We slept in the car all night and at daybreak went to a farmer's house to ask for help and some gas.
 The farmer helped alright, he called the Ohio State Highway Patrol.
 We ended up in the Cambridge jail until my Dad came down later in the day to "spring" us.

 Dick and I would get together at his Grandma's, where I would attempt to play "Great Balls of Fire" on the piano.
 Dick would smack forks on a chair for the beat.
 In honor of our ill-fated runaway attempt, in the Fury powered '46, we decided to call our pretend “band” the Fury's.

 During the next year I joined with Mike Weed, Freddie Lowe and Tom Spring to form a real band, the original Fury's.
-Local promoter, Ed McCoy, heard us play and "conned" us into letting his daughter, Marcia, join the group.
+Local promoter, Ed McCoy, heard us play and his daughter, Marcia, join the group.